 Farmacy — vegan and gluten-free pancakes

-This Notting Hill restaurant offers a 'plant-based' menu, and also focuses on organic and chemical-free food.
-It's a very healthy menu — think cold-pressed juices and superfood smoothies — with the house pancakes featuring on both the breakfast and brunch menus.
+This Notting Hill restaurant offers a plant-based menu, and also focuses on organic and chemical-free food.
+It's a very healthy menu — think cold-pressed juices and superfood smoothies — with the house pancakes featuring on the brunch menu.

 Farmacy, 74 Westbourne Grove, W2 5SH.

 Everything served at Gallery Cafe is vegan, and that includes the gluten-free banana pancake stack on the brunch menu, served Friday to Sunday 8.30am-5pm.
 The pancakes are topped with coconut yoghurt, fresh berries, caramelised nuts and agave syrup.

 The cafe is located within St Margaret's House, an organisation which aims to get people playing a more active role in the local community.
 Many of the ingredients in the cafe are locally sourced, and the profits go back into St Margaret's House — so by tucking into your vegan pancakes, you're helping the local community.